QuangAnh49/wmt-test-part3/README.md

 ### Refactored HTML Structure into ReactJS Component

-The HTML structure was refactored into a ReactJS component using TailwindCSS for styling.
+The HTML structure was refactored into React components.

-A state variable was implemented to update the displayed product carousel based on user interaction (e.g., clicking navigation buttons).
+TailwindCSS was used for styling.

+State variables controlled the modal display and carousel navigation (Next/Prev buttons).

+Framer Motion handled modal animations.

 ---